 Put the sweet potato flesh in a food processor.
 Pulse with some cream, salt and cheese. then spoon back into their shells and bake again for another 10-15 minutes.

-Once your potatoes are finished cooking, top with a fried egg, roasted Brussels sprouts, sriracha, chives, and extra cheese!
+Once your potatoes are finished cooking, top with a fried egg, sriracha, chives, sour cream and extra cheese!
 They are definitely even more delicious than they look, and are perfect for an easy weeknight dinner.

 Loaded Baked Sweet Potatoes Toppings